 2.882% for Regional Services is allocated to SBCSELPA.
-The remainder shall be allocated based on the greater of current or prior 2 years ADA for non-charter Grades K-6.
+The remainder shall be allocated based on the current year AB602 P-2 Funded ADA for non-charter Grades K-6.
 These funds are reimbursements and will only be distributed based on district usage and reporting of expenditures.